changmw/chang-cantontese-input/foxpro/aia.aidc/readme.txt

 PLAS.PRG contained miscellaneous library functions for all applications of PLAS (Motor, Home).

-PLAS stood for Personal Lines Assurance System.
+PLAS stood for Personal Lines Administration System.